azuredevcollege/aidevcollege/day2/CognitiveServices/Challenge/CognitiveServices.md

 :triangular_flag_on_post: **Goal:** Write a script for auto-suggestion of text

 1. Leverage Bing Autosuggest to make predictions on how a user might wants to continue an half-written sentence

-:question: **Questions:**

-1. What other services does Bing Search offer?
-1. How does the service react in case of a denial-of-service (DoS) attack?

 First, create a `Bing Search v7` API Key in the Azure Portal: